Massachusetts legal writing and citations

 Regulations

-This is Title 102 of the Code of Massachusetts Regulations, chapter 2.00.
-The first number is assigned to the various state agencies, in this case, the Dept. of Early Education and Care.
+This citation refers to Title 102 of the Code of Massachusetts Regulations, chapter 2.00.
+The title number indicates the state agency that issued the regulations.
+Title 102, for example, indicates that the regulations were issued by the Department of Early Education and Care.

 Help Us Improve Mass.gov with your feedback